Tensions are rising in Southern California over immigration raids. Here’s what we know

 Feds and protesters clash at farms

-Intense standoffs unfolded Thursday as protesters clashed with federal immigration agents carrying out raids at legal marijuana farms in California’s Ventura and Santa Barbara counties – operations like those at construction sites, hotels and Home Depot parking lots that have stirred widespread fear among immigrant communities.
+Intense standoffs unfolded Thursday as protesters clashed with federal immigration agents carrying out raids at legal marijuana farms in California’s Ventura and Santa Barbara counties – operations similar to those at construction sites, hotels and Home Depot parking lots that have stirred widespread fear among immigrant communities.

+The Department of Homeland Security said it executed criminal warrants in the cities of Carpinteria and Camarillo on Thursday.
+The DHS initially estimated 200 migrants were detained during the two raids, but in an update Saturday, Homeland Security Secretary Kristi Noem said 319 migrants in the country illegally were arrested.

+“This is quickly becoming one of the largest operations since President Trump took office,” the DHS secretary wrote.

+DHS spokesperson Tricia McLaughlin said earlier that Alanis had not been taken into CBP or ICE custody and that agents acted quickly to get him medical care after he fell.

+“Although he was not being pursued by law enforcement, this individual climbed up to the roof of a greenhouse and fell 30 feet.
+CBP immediately called a medevac to the scene to get him care as quickly as possible,” McLaughlin said.

-Vehicles from Border Patrol and Customs and Border Protection blocked the road in a part of Camarillo lined with fields and greenhouses as military-style vehicles and a helicopter flew overhead, the Associated Press reported.
+During the Camarillo raid, vehicles from Border Patrol and Customs and Border Protection blocked a road lined with fields and greenhouses as military-style vehicles and a helicopter flew overhead, the Associated Press reported.
 Camarillo is located just over 50 miles northwest of Los Angeles, about halfway between Santa Barbara and the city.

 Dozens of demonstrators gathered on the road as uniformed agents in camouflage gear, helmets and gas masks stood in a line across from them, then threw canisters that sprayed what looked like smoke into the air to disperse the crowd, according to video of the encounter and AP.